 Glad tidings!
 2011 and 2012 were fantastic but 2013 is proving to be an even bigger banner year for books and apps by this maverick author (and 2014-2015 are looking great too: keep reading to find out why).

-First, my latest adventure tale-cum-travel memoir Paris to the Pyrenees: A Skeptic Pilgrim Walks the Way of Saint James hit bookshelves in April–and we hit the road to promote it, on both coasts.
+My latest adventure tale-cum-travel memoir Paris to the Pyrenees: A Skeptic Pilgrim Walks the Way of Saint James hit bookshelves in April–and we hit the road to promote it, on both coasts.
 The first printing sold out in under two weeks!
+The e-book reach number 5 all-told on Amazon.com for all e-books, and was number 1 in half a dozen categories.

 Listen to an interview about the book with NPR radio host extraordinaire Jacki Lyden on Weekend Edition Sunday.